-The brake cartridge is mounted on a large pivot pin and a smaller positioning pin (see Fig. 79).
+The brake cartridge is mounted on a large pivot pin and a smaller positioning pin as shown in Fig. 77.
 Both the pivot pin and positioning pin extend outward from a cartridge mounting bracket that sets the position of the cartridge.
 The cartridge mounting bracket also holds a computer cable that self-aligns to the computer connector in the side of the cartridge.
 A cartridge key is used to lock the brake cartridge in place against the cartridge mounting bracket.